BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ### Saving and the cor location
 The current position and orientation of the cor is part of the configuration and can be saved to the (global or app-specific) config file.
 When your satisfied with the current setting you can set the config key `use_cor_pos` to `1`.
 This causes the cor position to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
+Applications using OpenComposite ususally operate in a different VR playspace than titles supporting native OpenXR.
+That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
 **Note that this functionality may not work with all HMD vendors.
-Setting up the playspace in the VR runtime configuration of your hmd might help to get this working correctly.
+Initilly setting up the playspace in the VR runtime of your hmd might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the playspace coordinates to be consistent in between uses.**
-Feedback on success or failure of this functionality using different VR systems is very welcome and can be made via [discord server](#contact) of the project.

 ## Running your application
 1. make sure your using OpenXR as runtime in the application you wish to use motion compensation in